Dennis O'Neil: Return to DC Comics

 After returning to DC Comics in 1986, he became the editor of the various Batman titles and served in that capacity until 2000.
 In February 1987, O'Neil began writing The Question ongoing series which was primarily drawn by Denys Cowan.
-Between the years of 1988 and 1990, O'Neil would return to Green Arrow writing the Annuals alongside the main title.
+Between the years of 1988 and 1990, O'Neil would return to Green Arrow by writing the Annuals, while Mike Grell wrote the monthly title.
 Because he was also in charge of The Question, he would appear in all three Annuals that he wrote.
 The Batman: Legends of the Dark Knight series began in 1989 with the five-part "Shaman" storyline by O'Neil and artist Ed Hannigan.
 The series was the first new Batman title in almost fifty years, and the first issue sold almost a million copies.
 Armageddon 2001 was a 1991 crossover event storyline.
 It ran through a self-titled two-issue limited series and most of the Annuals DC published that year from May through October.
 Each participating annual explored potential possible futures for its main characters.
 The series was written by O'Neil and Archie Goodwin and drawn by Dan Jurgens.
 He and artist Joe Quesada created the character Azrael, who was introduced in the four-issue miniseries Batman: Sword of Azrael in 1992.
 That same year, O'Neil wrote the Batman: Birth of the Demon hardcover graphic novel.
 Another DC one-shot issue that O'Neil wrote in 1992 was Batman/Green Arrow: The Poison Tomorrow.

 O'Neil led the Batman creative teams for the Batman: Knightfall (1993–1994) story arc, during which Azrael temporarily became the new Batman.
 In 1994, O'Neil wrote a novelization of Knightfall.
 In the opening of the novelization, O'Neil stated that part of the reason "Knightfall" was written was due to the recent popularity of more "ruthless" heroes such as the Terminator and James Bond in films, as editors were starting to wonder if readers would prefer a Batman who was willing to kill his opponents.

 After the conclusion of Knightfall, O'Neil wrote the 100-issue Azrael comic series, chronicling Valley's battles against the Order of St. Dumas, between 1995 and 2003.
 O'Neil modeled the series on Arthurian legends, comparing Azrael's quest to discover the truth about himself to the Holy Grail.
 The series was originally intended to conclude with Azrael's death.
 However, after O'Neil suffered a heart attack in September 2002, editor Mike Carlin decided it wouldn't be appropriate to have a character O'Neil created be killed off.
 O'Neil instead left Azrael's fate vague, preferring to let readers decide what happened to him.